rippedpiracy/docs/PC/Operating Systems/Windows.md

 ---
 title: Windows
-description: Make your OS lighter, faster and more secure.
+description: Software and tools to make your OS lighter, faster and more secure.
 ---

 <sub>*Pro Tip: Make a Restore Point before running these apps!*</sub>